[[ This Post was originally published in 2011, and I edited it in 2018 to remove some key information ]]

 When I was younger, most of my (relatively few) relationships with girlfriends ended with me getting quietly dumped.
-I never had anything thrown at me and no-one screamed a “F**k off and die!”
+I never had anything thrown at me and no-one screamed “F**k off and die!”
 It was usually a dawning realization that my girlfriend had moved on and I was now an anachronism of her past.
-Sometimes this dawned on me when I was with my (now) ex-girlfriend and her friends, and I seemed to be the last to know.
+Sometimes this dawned on me when I was with my (suddenly) ex-girlfriend and her friends, and I seemed to be the last to know.
 That wasn’t nice.

 I have something of an addictive personality, so I tend to stick with things long after other people have had the good sense to give up.
 At work, this is often a good thing.
 It certainly created opportunities for me to persist and succeed where others didn’t.
 In relationships, not so much.

 I have only dumped a few girlfriends, all back when I was living in Australia.
 Unfortunately for me and for them, they were all in terrible ways.
 Shameful and embarrassing thoughts crowd my consciousness sometimes, memories sparked by a brutal sub-conscious that likes to find odd moments and thin excuses to dredge up some past horror and run it through my brain’s movie projector.

 One girlfriend was a sweet and very compatible person.
 We could chat until the wee hours, we had similar interests, our circles of friends overlapped, and we just clicked.
 With the exception of sex.
 That worked out very badly, partly because of her mother, who paid very close attention to us and frightened my would-be lover.
 I now know that my almost complete lack of sexual experience was most likely a factor.
 At that age, my theory is that hormones and fervor typically overwhelm skill.
 In this case, not so much.
 When her studies picked up and she had less time for me, I took this a sign I was starting to recognize — The Quiet Boyfriend Dump.